This is the multi-page printable view of this section. Click here to print.

 • string

-• Creates an input field for string input
+• Create an input field that receives a string

-• Password input rendering if render is password
+• Render an input password when render is password

 • number